karel-burda/native-window-host/README.md

         frame.setDefaultCloseOperation(JFrame.EXIT_ON_CLOSE);
         frame.setVisible(true);

-        // using variant of cunstructor where window class name is known (we can also used when concrete HWND is known) final NativeWindowEmbedder embedder = new NativeWindowEmbedder("win32-demo-helper-app");
+        // using variant of cunstructor where window class name is known (the other one is when HWND is known) final NativeWindowEmbedder embedder = new NativeWindowEmbedder("win32-demo-helper-app");
         embedder.setSize(frame.getWidth(), frame.getHeight());
         embedder.setVisible(true);